 Due to dryness, remove from heat.

 Now the halowa will be divided into 2 parts and mix the green food color in 1 part.
-Then the first part keep in the tray and then second part or as your choice.
+Then the first part keeps in the tray and then the second part or as your choice.

-Cut into various shape or as your choice .
+Cut into various shapes or as your choice.